gawbul/gawbul/README.md

 #### - 😄 Pronouns: ...

-they/them/theirs
+they/them/theirs.

-*I don't identify as non-binary, but I believe gender can often be used negatively, so prefer not to use a binary pronoun*
+*I don't identify as non-binary, but I believe gender can often be used negatively, so prefer not to use a binary pronoun*.

 #### - ⚡ Fun fact: ...